oskar1233/texts/AngularHttpTest/AngularHttpTest.md

 });
 ```

-Here I am using `request` function with `'get'` string as a parameter and `subscribe` to its return value following Angular's convention: using `Observable` for HTTP requests.
+Here I am using `request` function with `get` string as a parameter and `subscribe` to its return value following Angular's convention: using `Observable` for HTTP requests.

 We use `connection` provided by `MockBackend` to test if our `connection.request.method` equals `RequestMethod.Get`.
 We also `mockRespond` and test it's existance.